-At that time, Japan Communications had begun releasing b-mobile’s micro SIM cards together with unlocked iPhone4 imported from Hong Kong.
+At that time, Japan Communications had begun releasing b-mobile’s micro-SIM cards together with unlocked iPhone4 imported from Hong Kong.
 JC had been selling the imported iPhone4 to its customers on hire purchase.
 JC was providing mobile phone service using NTT DoCoMo’s network, so if you had a mobile with b-mobile’s SIM card installed you could use it in almost the same manner as NTT DoCoMo, including sending and receiving SMS to and from NTT DoCoMo’s phones.

-The b-mobile SIM card was completely the same as NTT DoCoMo’s, but you had to set up b-mobile’s original APN, user name and password manually to the iPhone4 to have it activated.
-Besides, you could set up configuration of tethering, which only JC allowed its customers to use while NTT DoCoMo didn’t.
+The b-mobile SIM card was completely the same as NTT DoCoMo’s, but you had to set up b-mobile’s original APN, user name, and password manually to the iPhone4 to have it activated.
+Besides, you could set up the configuration of tethering, which only JC allowed its customers to use while NTT DoCoMo didn’t.

-I cut the micro SIM card off the frame, put it on the micro SIM card tray of the iPhone4, inserted the tray into it, plugged it in my MacBook Pro where iTunes was operating, and turned its switch on.
+I cut the micro SIM card off the frame, put it on the micro SIM card tray of the iPhone4, inserted the tray into it, plugged it in my MacBook Pro where iTunes was operating and turned its switch on.

-A couple of minutes later the iPhone4 was activated with no problems.
-Applications were downloaded from iTunes to it, and the sync of other data including contacts and email accounts was successful.
+A couple of minutes later, the iPhone4 was activated with no problems.
+Applications were downloaded from iTunes to it, and the sync of other data, including contacts and email accounts was successful.
 Of course, SMS can be sent to friends with NTT DoCoMo mobile phones!

-A gadget: it’s Q-SIM Dual SIM Card, which allows a normal SIM card together with a micro SIM card to be installed in iPhone4, so that you can use two different SIM cards in one iPhone4.
+A gadget: it’s Q-SIM Dual SIM Card, which allows a normal SIM card together with a micro SIM card to be installed in iPhone4 so that you can use two different SIM cards in one iPhone4.
 Two SIM card slots are connected with a thin link, one of which accepts a micro SIM card and the other a normal SIM.
-By sandwiching the micro SIM card plate of it with a micro SIM card and a micro SIM card tray, putting it into iPhone4’s micro SIM card slot and folding the rest of the link so that it reaches the back of iPhone4 which is put into a included case, you can use two different carriers in one iPhone4.
+By sandwiching the micro SIM card plate of it with a micro SIM card and a micro SIM card tray, putting it into iPhone4’s micro-SIM card slot and folding the rest of the link so that it reaches the back of iPhone4 which is put into an included case, you can use two different carriers in one iPhone4.
 Auto-switch between the two SIM cards is also available.